What kind of "complexity" is dual to holographic complexity?: Introduction

-The most important one is what the reference states in the CV and CA conjectures are.
-Both the CV and CA conjectures are expected to describe the complexity between states, which will be meaningful only if both the reference state and the target state are identified clearly.
-The target state is dual to the thermofield double (TFD) state associated with time slices at the boundary~\cite{Maldacena:2001kr}.
-However, the reference state is unclear in the statements of both the CV and CA conjectures.
+First, what are the reference states in the holographic conjectures?
+For both the CV and CA conjectures, the target state is dual to the thermofield double (TFD) state~\cite{Maldacena:2001kr} but, the reference state is not known.
+Because these holographic complexities are supposed to be the complexity of states, the reference state needs to be clearly identified.

-The other question is how to understand different behaviors of the time-evolution in the CV and CA conjectures.
-Though both the CV and CA conjectures show that the complexity grows linearly at late time limit, they show different behaviors at early time.
-In the CV conjecture, the complexity grows as $t^2$ at early time while, in the CA conjecture, it first keeps constant and then suddenly obtain a negative infinite growth rate after a certain time.
-See Refs.~\cite{Carmi:2017jqz,Kim:2017qrq} for more detailed discussions about the time evolutions of the complexity in the CV and CA conjectures.
-This difference may imply that two conjectures describe two different complexities (or something else) in field theory.
+Second, what makes the differences in the time-evolution between the CV and CA conjectures?
+In both cases, the complexity grows linearly in time at late time.
+However, they behave differently at early time~\cite{Carmi:2017jqz,Kim:2017qrq}, which indicates that two conjectures may correspond to different physical quantities (complexity or something else) in field theory.

 There is another important issue to consider when we identify the field theory dual of the holographic complexity: the properties of the proposed complexity in field theory may differ for different models.
-Different from the geometrization method of Nielsen's, Refs.~\cite{Caputa:2017urj,Caputa:2017yrh,Bhattacharyya:2018wym} proposed the ``path-integral complexity'' to describe the complexity between the field operator eigenstate and the ground state of a 2-dimensional conformal field theory (CFT).
-It states that the complexity can be given by the on-shell Liouville action.
-This is based on the tensor network renormalizations~\cite{PhysRevLett.115.180405} in constructing the ground state.
-Ref.~\cite{Czech:2017ryf} also proved the Einstein's equation in 2+1 dimensional case could be obtained by minimizing such a complexity.
-Recently, Ref.~\cite{Camargo:2019isp} offers a viewpoint to connect the path integral complexity and circuit complexity and tries to fill up the gap between these two different proposals in field theory.
-The ``path-integral complexity'' has an important property: it is\textit{ bases-independent} and \textit{unitary invariant}
+The ``path-integral complexity''~\cite{Caputa:2017urj,Caputa:2017yrh,Bhattacharyya:2018wym}, which is different from Nielsen's, is considered to describe the complexity between the ground state and the field operator eigenstate in a two-dimensional conformal field theory (CFT).
+Here, the ground state is build by the tensor network renormalizations~\cite{PhysRevLett.115.180405} and the complexity is identified with the on-shell Liouville action.
+One of the important properties of the path-integral complexity is that it is \textit{unitary invariant} and \textit{bases-independent}.
+By minimizing such a complexity, the Einstein's equation in 2+1 dimension can be obtained~\cite{Czech:2017ryf}.
+For the relation between the path integral complexity and circuit complexity see Ref.~\cite{Camargo:2019isp}.

 Though a large amount of efforts have been made along the road shown in Fig.~\ref{tworoads1}, there is still no proposal which can be completely compatible with any holographic complexity.
 It motivated us to step back and ask a question: is the quantity so-called the ``holographic complexity'' really a ``complexity'' in field theory?
 Even if it is the case, it is possible that that the field theory dual of the holographic complexity may belong to a different type of complexity, which is not necessarily the same as a continuous version of the circuit complexity.
 In this case, the field theory dual of the holographic complexity and the continuous version of the circuit complexity may share some common properties but there may be differences too.
 See Fig.~\ref{newpossib} for a schematic explanation.
 For now, it seems that there is no evidence to rule out any one in Fig.~\ref{newpossib}.
 Thus, let us keep this possibilities open.